cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 In the Auth and AuthPSK modes, the recipient is assured that the sender held the private key `skS`.
-This assurance is limited for the DHKEM variants defined in this document because of key compromise impersonation, as described in {{dhkem}} and {{sec-properties}}.
+This assurance is limited for the DHKEM variants defined in this document because of key-compromise impersonation, as described in {{dhkem}} and {{sec-properties}}.
 If in the PSK and AuthPSK modes, the `psk` and `psk_id` arguments are provided as required, then the recipient is assured that the sender held the corresponding